signum-network/CIPs/SIP/sip-40.md

 ### Transfer Royalties
 With this function a current owner of the royalties can transfer them to a new owner.
-A message to trackRoyaltiesTransfer account will be send.
+A message is sent to the trackRoyaltiesTransfer account.

 ```java
     public void transferRoyalties(Address newRoyaltiesOwner) {